St Gemma’s Community Medical and Nursing Services

-The St Gemma’s Hospice Community Team offers specialist advice and support to patients and families/carers in their own homes and in our out-patient clinics.
+The St Gemma’s Hospice Community Team can offer you specialist advice and support your own home and in our Out-Patient clinics.

 St Gemma’s Clinical Nurse Specialists: